Skip to content

 Table of Contents

 If you are an innovator or a creator, it is crucial to understand your intellectual property rights.
-The question of whether you own your intellectual property (IP) can be particularly confusing if you are an employee.
+Whether you own your intellectual property (IP) can be particularly confusing if you are an employee.
 Generally, the intellectual property you create in the ‘course of employment’ will belong to your employer.
-In this article, we explain how to determine if your employer can claim ownership over your intellectual property and how to protect your IP.
+This article will explain how to determine if your employer can claim ownership over your intellectual property and how to protect your IP.

-The ‘course of employment’ may change depending on the type of work you do.
+The ‘course of employment’ may change depending on your work type.
 In relation to intellectual property, this refers to anything you create as part of your employment.

-Working on a project or creating something outside your employment hours means your employer is less likely to successfully claim ownership over your IP.
+Working on a project or creating something outside your employment hours makes your employer less likely to successfully claim ownership over your IP.
 Of course, all of this will depend on your employment contract.
 Some key issues to consider are whether:

 Your Employment Contract